-- You must enter the examination room in silence. - Do not write anything on your examination paper until instructed to do so. - Listen carefully to instructions and notices read out by the invigilators there may be amendments to the exam paper that you need to know about. - Check you have the correct question paper check the subject, paper, and tier of entry - Read all instructions carefully - If a subject has a choice of questions, ensure you put the QUESTION NUMBER in the space indicated. - Your registered legal name must be used on your examination papers. - If you drop something on the floor do NOT pick it up please put your hand up clearly and an invigilator will come to you. - You will not be allowed to leave an examination room early.
+- Once you enter the exam room you are under exam conditions and must remain silent - Do not start to write anything until the invigilator tells you to fill in the details on the front of your question paper or answer book. - Do not open your paper until you are instructed that the exam has begun. - Listen carefully to instructions and notices read out by the invigilators there may be amendments to the exam paper that you need to know about. - Check you have the correct question paper check the subject, paper, and tier of entry - Read all instructions carefully - If a subject has a choice of questions, ensure you put the QUESTION NUMBER in the space indicated. - Your registered legal name must be used on your examination papers. - If you drop something on the floor do NOT pick it up please put your hand up clearly and an invigilator will come to you. - You will not be allowed to leave an examination room early.
 If you have finished the paper use any time remaining to check over your answers and that you have completed your details correctly. - When told to do so stop writing immediately. - At the end of the examination all work must be handed in remember to cross out any rough work.
-Make sure your name is on all additional answer sheets. - Invigilators will collect your exam papers and other examination material before you leave the room.
+Make sure your name is on all additional answer sheets.

+- Invigilators will collect your exam papers and other examination material before you leave the room.
 Absolute silence must be maintained during this time.
-Remember you are still under examination conditions until you have left the room. - Question papers, answer booklets and additional paper must NOT be taken from the exam room.

-- Remain seated in silence until told to leave the examination room. - Please leave the room in silence and show consideration for other candidates who may still be working.
+Remember you are still under examination conditions until you have left the room. - Question papers, answer booklets and additional paper must NOT be taken from the exam room. - Remain seated in silence until told to leave the examination room. - Please leave the room in silence and show consideration for other candidates who may still be working.
 Please be aware that other rooms may be in use and be silent.